MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/verify-changes-enterprise-mode-portal.md

 >[!Important]
 >This step requires that each Requester have access to a test machine with Administrator rights, letting him or her get to the pre-production environment to make sure that the requested change is correct.

-After the Requester successfully submits a change request to the Enterprise Mode Site List Portal, he or she gets an email, including:
+The Requester successfully submits a change request to the Enterprise Mode Site List Portal and then gets an email, including:

 - **EMIE_RegKey**.
 A batch file that when run, sets the registry key to point to the local pre-production Enterprise Mode Site List.